-Three times a year I make a special journey to a shop specialising in Chinese and Japanese ingredients.
+Three times a year I make a special journey to a shop specialising in Asian ingredients.
 There I find most of the ingredients needed for this recipe.
 Look for the wonton wrappers in the fresh pasta and noodle department.
-I buy the fresh wrappers, as I make these wontons to freeze.
+I buy the fresh wrappers, as I make these wontons to freeze them.
 Buy the kaffir lime leaves fresh and keep them in the freezer; they work a treat in Thai style curries or fish cakes.
-These wontons have a gentle kick of chilli, the avocado and lime dip is refreshing and is a perfect partner to tame the fiery wontons.

 - 2 whole kaffir lime leaves